-We put on annual exhibitions, winter talks, documentary dramas and ‘disappeared houses’ walks.
+We put on biennial exhibitions, winter talks, documentary dramas and ‘disappeared houses’ walks.
 We have covered topics as diverse as Branscombe Ghosts, Maps, Farming, Cliff Plats, Orchards, Shops & Trades, the Churchyard, Lace Making, Smuggling, Outside Loos, Road History, School History, Hedgerow Dating, Archaeological Excavation & Field-walking, House & Family Histories, Gardens, the Blackshirts, and the wreck of the Napoli.

 Our events and activities are open to all - there is no subscription and no membership list.

 We want to make as much of our work available on this website as possible.
 It will take time.
 We hope you’ll enjoy what’s here and find it useful.

 We have been contacted by someone who acquired a photo album of images between 1929 and 1939.
 She said most have no labels, but a few are of Branscombe.
 It seems some are of Beer as well.
 If you recognise any of the places, or even people, please comment on Flickr.